ONLYOFFICE/Kubernetes-Docs/docs/HPA_CUSTOM_METRICS.md

 kubectl exec rabbitmq-0 -- rabbitmq-plugins list | grep prometheus
 ```

-- **(Optional)** If you want to use HPA based on resources as well (CPU/RAM for example), API metrics.k8s.io must be registered, which is generally provided by [metrics-server](https://github.com/kubernetes-sigs/metrics-server).
+- Also you should use HPA based on resources (CPU/RAM) as well, API metrics.k8s.io must be registered, which is generally provided by [metrics-server](https://github.com/kubernetes-sigs/metrics-server).
 It can be launched as a cluster add-on.
 To use the target utilization value (`target.type==Utilization`), it is necessary that the values for `resources.requests` are specified in the deployment.

-Note: You need install metrics-server if you want to use HPA based on resources.
-If you want scale converter based only on queue size, you dont need it.
+Note: Installing a metrics-server is mandatory, because HPA only works properly when used in conjunction with queue size and CPU load monitoring within the converter pod.

 - DocumentServer chart installed.